jiito/notes-cheatsheets/machine-learning.md

 - JAX is accelerated NumPy designed to be a functional programming paradigm
 - because of this functional programming paradigm, JAX data strucutres are not able to be modified in place and functions should not have side effects.
+- side effects will not be converted to `jaxpr`
 - It allows you to transform functions easily and can be run on many backends (CPU, GPU, TPU)
 - `jax.grad` takes a numerical function and computes the gradient